Smash Meter Updates

 Each character has their own Offensive Meter Gain Multiplier and a Defensive Meter Gain Multiplier.
 Once the Baseline Offensive / Baseline Defensive Meter Gain Value has been determined, it is multiplied by the character specific multiplier to determine the specific amount of meter built for the attacker / defender.
 This causes characters to gain meter at different rates, even from attacks that deal the same amount of damage.

 Moves can have specific Baseline Offensive Meter Gain Table assignments and/or specific Baseline Defensive Meter gain Table assignments that cause the move to use a specific value from the corresponding Baseline Meter Gain Table regardless of the amount of damage the move deals.
-For example, moves that use the Darkness will force the Baseline Defensive Meter Gain Value to be zero.
+For example, moves that use the Darkness effect will force the Baseline Defensive Meter Gain Value to be zero.
 Another example: Ridley's skewer generates little Offensive and Defensive meter, even though the move deals significant damage.

 Smash Meter is also gained by shielding attacks or hitting a shield, but the calculation is much simpler and not based the amount of damage a move deals.
 There are four possible values, each giving a small amount of meter: